And much regarding how we handle WVD management has been tuned up since version 4.7 and our subsequent WVD PowerShell integration announcement.

-Product Integration With The New WVD PowerShell Management Libraries
+Product Integration With The WVD PowerShell Management Libraries

-As some of you may already know, the current methods of managing WVD are through a set of PowerShell libraries and/or taking the time to deploy Microsoft’s REST API web-based management console.
+As you may already know, the current methods of WVD management are through a set of PowerShell libraries and/or taking the time to deploy Microsoft’s REST API web-based management console.
 Both approaches have their limitations, and the management features provided in both do not offer feature parity yet with the management features for RDS in the Windows Server Manager.

 Windows Virtual Desktop Management Local Mode